-援 Keyfactor Setup - 🗆 X Custom Setup Select the way you want features to be installed.
-KEÝFACTOR Click the icons in the tree below to change the way y features will be installed.
-Keyfactor Management Portal Windows Services Web API All available components for Keyfactor Orchestrator Services AF VSCEP Validation Service This feature requires 0KB on your hard drive.
-It has 4 of 5 subfeatures selected.
-The subfeatures require 76MB on your hard drive.
-Location: C:\Program Files\Keyfactor\Key factor Platform\ Browse Reset Disk Usage Back Next Cancel
+d Keyfactor Setup - 🗆 X Custom Setup Select the way you want features to be installed.
+KEÝFACTOR Click the icons in the tree below to change the way features will be installed.
+Keyfactor Management Portal Web API Windows Services Orchestrator Services API All available components for Keyfactor This feature requires 0KB on your hard drive.
+It has 4 of 4 subfeatures selected.
+The subfeatures require 1051MB on your hard drive.
+Location: C:\Program Files\Keyfactor\Keyfactor Platform\ Browse Reset Disk Usage Back Next Cancel

-Figure 21: Install: Select Components
+Figure 64: Install: Select Components

-Tip: Refer to Keyfactor Command Server(s) on page 20 for information about configuring the roles for these components.
+Tip: Refer to Keyfactor Command Server(s) on page 62 for a description of these components.

-Table 5: Available components for Keyfactor.
+Table 6: Available components for Keyfactor.

 Component Description Management Portal Mandatory .
-Web-based management console for configuring all aspect of Keyfactor.
+Web-based management console for configuring all aspects of Keyfactor.
 The Keyfactor API will be installed with this component.
 Windows Services Mandatory .
 Includes the timer Windows service to manage timed events, such as CA Sync, PKI monitoring and system maintenance.
 Web API Optional.
-The API component.
-Disabling Web API will remove the Classic API from being installed.
-Enabling it will install both the Classic API and Keyfactor API.
-Orchestrator Services Optional.
+The Keyfactor API component.
+This allows the Keyfactor API for external use to be installed on a separate server from the Management Portal, if desired.
+Orchestrator Services API Optional.
 Not required if neither agents nor orchestrators will be utilized by Keyfactor Command.
-Web based orchestrator services API. vSCEP Optional. vSCEP services used to validate certificate requests
+Web based orchestrator services API.

 - 4. On the next screen, click Install. - 5.
 On the final installation wizard page, leave the Launch the Configuration Wizard now box selected and click Finish.
 The configuration wizard should start automatically.
-This can take several seconds.

-- On the Keyfactor Command Database Configuration page, enter the name, IP address, or fully qualified domain name (FQDN) of your SQL server and select a Credential Type of either Windows or SQL. - Important: Keyfactor Command uses an encrypted channel to connect to the SQL server by default, which requires configuration of an SSL certificate on the SQL server (see Using SSL to Connect to SQL Server on page 13).
-The name or IP address you enter here for your SQL server must be available as a SAN in this certificate unless you have disabled the encrypted connection for Keyfactor Command (see Configurable SQL Connection Strings on page 17). - If you select Windows as the Credential Type for connecting to SQL, click the Connect button.
+This can take several seconds. - 6.
+On the Keyfactor Command Database Configuration page, enter the name, IP address, or fully qualified domain name (FQDN) of your SQL server and select a Credential Type of either

+Windows or SQL.

+Important: Keyfactor Command uses an encrypted channel to connect to the SQL server by default, which requires configuration of an SSL certificate on the SQL server (see Using SSL to Connect to SQL Server on page 54).
+The name or IP address you enter here for your SQL server must be available as a SAN in this certificate unless you have disabled the encrypted connection for Keyfactor Command (see Configurable SQL Connection Strings on page 58).

+If you select Windows as the Credential Type for connecting to SQL, click the Connect button.

 Keyfactor Database Configuration ×

 Server: sqlsrvr05.keyexample.com

-Credential Type: Windows SQL
+Credential Type: • Windows OSQL

 Connect

-Database Name: Keyfactor Browse
+Database Name: Command Browse

 Continue Close

-Figure 22: Windows Authentication
+Figure 65: Windows Authentication

-- If you select SQL as the Credential Type for connecting to SQL, the window will expand to include fields to enter a SQL username and password.
-Enter a username and password to authenticate to SQL, and click the Connect button. - Note: The password must not contain single or double quotes.
+• If you select SQL as the Credential Type for connecting to SQL, the window will expand to include fields to enter a SQL username and password.
+Enter a username and password to authenticate to SQL, and click the Connect button.

+Note: The password must not contain single or double quotes.
 An error will be shown if single or double quotes are used in the password.
-For the permissions required for this user, see Grant Permissions in SQL on page 33.

-Keyfactor Databa se Configuration ×
+Keyfactor Database Configuration X

 Server: sqlsrvr05.keyexample.com

 Credential Type: ○ Windows ● SQL

 User john_smith

 Password •••••

 Connect

-Database Name: Keyfactor Browse
+Database Name: Command Browse

 Continue Close

-Figure 23: SQL Authentication
+Figure 66: SQL Authentication